Which storage do you like?

 You are more likely to see plenty of HDD choices coming from different manufacturers except SSDs.

-SSD models are gradually increasing in number, but HDDs are still majority as primary drives in most computers.
+SSD models are gradually increasing in number, but HDDs are still the majority as primary drives in most computers.

 An HDD consists of spinning platters so they can be minimized to a certain level.
 In an approach to make HDDs as small as 1.8-inch but this smaller size was stalled at about 320GB since the smartphone and phablet manufacturers moved on flash memory for primary storage.